 During the Coronavirus pandemic, First Aider responders may come into contact with people of unknown medical history/symptoms.
 Therefore, there is a risk of cross infection when administering First Aid, including that of Coronavirus, unless precautions are taken.
-Although social distancing is no longer a legal requirement in the move to Alert Level 0, it would still be best practice to encourage distancing whenever possible.

-If someone shows signs of Coronavirus, keep them 2 metres away unless wearing PPE.
+If someone shows signs of Coronavirus, keep them two metres away unless wearing PPE.
 Provide them with a mask and keep others away.
-Their line manager should make arrangements for them to go home and keep them isolated in the agreed site isolation area until they leave site.
+The line manager must make arrangements for them to go home and keep them isolated in the agreed site isolation area until they leave site.

-If the patient is significantly unwell, e.g. extremely short of breath, contact the site emergency services 999 and advise them of the potential Coronavirus situation.
+If the patient is significantly unwell e.g. extremely short of breath, contact the emergency services (999) and advise them of the potential Coronavirus situation.